Death of Michael Jackson: Memorial

 A private family service was held at Forest Lawn Memorial Park in Los Angeles, after a public memorial at the Staples Center in Los Angeles, California on July 7, where Jackson had rehearsed on June 24, the day before he died.
 The memorial service was organized by Jackson's concert promoter, AEG Live (who also own and operate the Staples Center).
-AEG originally planned to charge for tickets, but following public pressure, AEG instead distributed the 17,500 tickets for free through an online lottery that attracted over 1.2 million applicants in 24 hours, and over a half-billion hits to the webpage.
-The service was broadcast live around the world, and was believed to have been watched by more than 2.5 billion people.
+AEG originally planned to charge for tickets, but following public pressure, AEG instead distributed the 17,500 tickets for free through an online lottery that attracted over 1.2 million applicants in 24 hours, and over a half-billion views of the webpage.
+The service was broadcast live around the world, and was believed to have been watched by more than 2.5 billion persons.

 Jackson's solid-bronze casket (which reportedly cost $25,000) was placed in front of the stage.
 Numerous celebrity guests attended the services.
 His brothers each wore a single, white, sparkling glove, while Stevie Wonder, Mariah Carey, Lionel Richie, Jermaine Jackson and others sang his songs.
 Jackson's then 11-year-old daughter, Paris, broke down as she told the crowd, "I just want to say, ever since I was born, Daddy has been the best father you could ever imagine ... and I just want to say I love him ... so much."
 Marlon Jackson said, "Maybe now, Michael, they will leave you alone."